Investment Performance

 HFRI: Hedge Fund Research, Inc

-International Equity Return at June 30, 2022 was as follows:
+Total Global Equity Return at June 30, 2023 was as follows:

 *Morgan Stanley Capital International